 Most customers don't even notice when Saver's Switch is activated.
 On control days, Saver's Switch is typically activated between 2 p.m. and 7 p.m.

 Eligible Minnesota residents who participate in Saver's Switch will save 15 percent on their June through September electric energy charges each year they participate in the program.
+The discount applies to charges up to a maximum of 4,000 kWh per month.

 You are eligible for an additional 2 percent savings if you enroll a qualifying electric water heater at the same time.
 The Saver's Switch will shut off the water heater usually for a six-hour period on hot summer days or cold winter afternoons.
 The hot water stored in the water heater is still available for use through the period.
 You must be home for water heater installation.